Photo Protein — Snap. Scan. Hit Your Goals. About • Photo Protein

 Are the numbers exact?

 No—these are AI-generated estimates.
-They can be off, especially for mixed dishes, hidden ingredients, sauces, or unusual portion sizes.
-Treat results as rough guidance only.
+They can be off, especially for mixed dishes or unusual portions.
+Treat results as rough guidance.

 Is this medical or nutritional advice?